 All that being said, there may be cases where it is appropriate to force HTCondor to never kill jobs within some upper time limit.
 This can be achieved with the following policy in the configuration of the execute nodes:

-# When we want to kick a job off, let it run uninterrupted for # up to 2 days before forcing it to vacate.
-MAXJOBRETIREMENTTIME = $(HOUR) * 24 * 2
+# When we want to kick a job off, only kill jobs that have run # for longer than 2 days MAXJOBRETIREMENTTIME = $(HOUR) * 24 * 2

 Construction of this expression may be more complicated.
 For example, it could provide a different retirement time to different users or different types of jobs.
 Also be aware that the job may come with its own definition of MaxJobRetirementTime, but this may only cause less retirement time to be used, never more than what the machine offers.